 - Unwillingness to ask for something they needed to do their job better

 - Not being able to go home at a reasonable time after a hard day’s work.

 You might think that the solution to this is for people to be braver about asking for what they need, but that’s only part of it.
-Another part is that families, groups, schools and people-systems like organisations should discourage the idea that failure means failing (or should that be failing means failure?).
+Another part is that families, groups, schools and people-systems like organisations should discourage the idea that failure at something means failing as a person.